indigo-astronomy/indigo/CLIENT_DEVELOPMENT_BASICS.md

 ## INDIGO Imaging Client - Example

-The following code is a working example of INDIGO client that connects to "*indigosky.local:7624*", and uses camera named "**CCD Imager Simulator @ indigosky**" to take 10 exposures and save the images in FITS format.
+The following code is a working example of INDIGO client that connects to "*indigosky.local:7624*", and uses camera named "**CCD Imager Simulator @ indigosky**" to take 10 exposures, 3 seconds each and save the images in FITS format.
+Please make sure that **indigo_ccd_simulator** driver is loaded on *indigosky* otherwise the example will not work because it does not check if the camera is present for simplicity.

 ```C
 #include <stdio.h>
 #include <stdlib.h>